kueblc/Koala/README.md

 ###### latest development version 0.04 alpha

 ## NOTICE
 This project has been effectively defunct since mid 2013.
+Back when this project was conceived in late 2010, there were few, if any, web based programming platforms aimed at lowering the barrier to entry for beginning programmers.
 The arrival of services like [Codecademy](http://www.codecademy.com/) and [code.org](https://code.org/) renders this project redundant, and as a project with one main developer with a day job, it was not sustainable to continue.
 I'm glad these services have come to be, filling the gap that this project aimed to fill.

 Several reusable components that may still prove useful were written in the course of Koala and will remain available here for the benefit of all.

 ## About
 In short, its a nice little scripting language (and accompanying IDE) to provide a stepping stone for beginners and non-programmers.
 It addresses a number of issues encountered by newcomers in hopes that those newcomers won't be scared away by the big world of computers.